mhaubro/GCloud-Chess-Engine/README.md

 Building
 ------------

-Building for windows requires ninja, cmake and the MSVC compilers installed already.
+Building for windows requires ninja, a regular cmake install not using Visual Studio and the MSVC compilers installed already.
 The commands for building are as follows executed from the visual studio developer command prompt.
+Note: When installing Visual Studio insiders C++ tools for MSVC, it comes bundled with Visual Studio CMake.
+This may conflict with the regular CMAKE in the path, and give errors indicating that it cannot find Ninja.
+To fix, remove CMake using the visual studio installer.

 - cmake --preset=vcpkg
 - cmake --build build